stevieschatz/resume/README.md

 ## Install

-Make sure that you have the Gatsby CLI program installed:
+Make sure that you have the Gatsby CLI installed:
 ```sh
 npm install --global gatsby-cli
 ```